ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 > _Note:_ The original `system:/elektra/mountpoints` data will be moved to `system:/elektra/mountpoints-backup`

-### Debian Packaging with CPack

-- We are now using CPack to generate modular Debian and Ubuntu packages.
-This simplifies the packaging process and solves problems where a PR that introduces changes to installed files, fails.
-We can now also set distribution specific dependencies with CPack, which is needed for some packages. _(Robert Sowula)_
 ### Debian and Fedora Packaging with CPack

 - We are now using CPack to generate modular Debian and Ubuntu packages.
 This simplifies the packaging process and solves problems where a PR that introduces changes to installed files, fails.
 We can now also set distribution specifc dependencies with CPack, which is needed for some packages. _(Robert Sowula)_